 You’re thinking of taking the family down to the beach for a little vacation and want to try a some surf fishing while you’re there.
 Beach fishing can be a lot of fun, exciting and productive.
 You never know what might grab your line.
-We’ve covered the basics of Surf fishing in earlier posts, in this article we will focus on the best baits for surf fishing.
+We’ve covered the basics of Surf fishing in earlier posts, in this article we will focus on the best baits for beach fishing or surf fishing.

 The best baits for beach fishing, of course, will depend on several factors.
 The target species, time of year, availability and region.
 The short answer is whatever the fish like to eat the most.
 Internet forums, message boards and the local bait shops are great sources for current information as to the hot bait, if you will.
 The old fishing adage of “matching the hatch” is always a good starting point.
 What are the fish feeding on and what baits best resemble that?
 Then you have the question of artificial baits verses natural baits.

 If you’ve spent any time around a bait shop or on a fishing forum/message board, you know that there are two camps when it comes to bait, Natural baits or Artificial baits.
 Both bait types work, so its largely a matter of personal preference.
 In general, natural baits will out produce artificials, particularly for those new to beach fishing.
 The artificial bait crowd enjoys the sport of tricking the fish into eating an artificial.
 Natural bait fishermen primarily are looking to put fish in the box.